 Is there an afterschool program?
 If so, is there a cost?

 Elm Street School offers an afterschool program for Pre-k through grade 8 Monday – Thursday from 2:30P.M. – 4:30P.M.
-The cost is $25 per student per week (Note: If a student chooses to attend fewer than four days per week, a payment adjustment is available).
+The cost is $7 per student per day.

 Additional afterschool activities are posted as available, such as: Chess Club, Energy Club, Robotics, etc.